Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Introduction

 Based on these insights, we propose an aligned selection via proxy strategy, \textbf{ASVP}, to enhance the performance of efficient active learning in sec.~\ref{sec:method}.
-First, we align the pre-computed features utilized by the proxy model with the one used in standard active learning.
+First, we align the pre-computed features used by the proxy model with the one used in standard active learning.
 Specifically, we update the pre-computed features based on the fine-tuned model when the pre-trained features' ability to distinguish sample categories significantly lags behind the fine-tuned features.
-In addition, we switch the training method between linear-probing then fine-tuning (LP-FT)~\cite{kumar2022fine} and fine-tuning (FT) to mitigate the impact of samples selected by the proxy model on the model's performance.
+In addition, we switch the training method between linear-probing then fine-tuning (LP-FT)~\citep{kumar2022fine} and fine-tuning (FT) to mitigate the impact of samples selected by the proxy model on the model's performance.

-Extensive experiments validate that our method notably improves the effectiveness of efficient active learning, achieving comparable or better total cost savings comparable to those of standard active learning, while still maintaining computational efficiency.
+Extensive experimental validation shows that our method improves the effectiveness of efficient active learning, achieving similar or better total cost savings compared to those of standard active learning, while still maintaining computational efficiency.

-The contributions of this paper can be summarized as follows: (1) We empirically analyze the factors contributing to the performance drop when employing SVPp.
-The proxy model picks redundant samples where fine-tuned features outperform pre-trained ones.
-Also, it overlooks samples that are crucial to retain valuable pre-trained model information.
-(2) We propose a novel efficient active learning approach, aligned selection via proxy (ASVP), based on the above analysis.
-It improves the performance of efficient active learning while incurring minimal computation time.
+The contributions of this paper can be summarized as follows: (1) This paper empirically analyzes which sample selection differences contribute to the performance drop when employing SVPp.
+(2) We propose a novel efficient active learning approach, aligned selection via proxy (ASVP), based on the detailed analysis.
+It improves the performance of efficient active learning while incurring a marginal amount of computation time.
 (3) We introduce a novel and practical evaluation metric for efficient active learning: the sample saving ratio.
 This metric directly quantifies the savings in annotation achieved by employing active learning strategies compared with the random baseline.
 It also facilitates the estimation of overall savings, including savings in both computational and labeling costs, thereby assisting practitioners in making a decision on whether to use efficient active learning strategies.